NREL/EnergyPlus/doc/src/docs/InputOutputReference/01a-InputOutputReference.md

 - **Shading:Zone:Detailed**

 Each of the preceding surfaces has “correct” geometry specifications.
 BuildingSurface and Fenestration surfaces (heat transfer surfaces) are used to describe the important elements of the building (walls, roofs, floors, windows, doors) that will determine the interactions of the building surfaces with the outside environment parameters and the internal space requirements.
 These surfaces are also used to represent “interzone” heat transfer.
+All surfaces are modeled as a thin plane (with no thickness) except that material thicknesses are taken into account for heat transfer calculations.

 During specification of surfaces, several “outside” environments may be chosen:

 - **Ground** – when the surface is in touch with the ground (e.g. slab floors)